pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/05 🆔 Identities/04 🆔😶 Face scan.md

 4. **How is face recognition secured with remote liveness checks?**

-    Services implementing liveness checks mitigate frauds and replay attacks even if the device of the [ Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>) is running a sophisticated forgery software, is being used by an AI bot, or has been compromised by an attacker.
+    Services implementing [liveness-checks 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/07 🧑‍💻 Unsupervised ID landscape/09 📺 Amazon liveness.md>) mitigate frauds and replay attacks even if the device of the [Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>) is running a sophisticated forgery software, is being used by an AI bot, or has been compromised by an attacker.

     Liveness checks are video-based checks supported by a remote Web 2.0 page that typically include the following features: